-Biblical skeptics like to make the argument that “Daniel got the history wrong” when they assert later dating of his Biblical book.
+Biblical skeptics like to make the argument that “Daniel got the history wrong,” which STRONGLY implies that Daniel tried to dupe us when they assert later dating of his Biblical book.
 I will present examples from this argument along with refutations.

 Who is Belshazzar’s father?